alfateam/a/README.md

 ---------------
 __0.3.4__
 Cache was cleared at wrong time.
 This could lead to overflow when running large amount of tests.
+Make sure you update globally (npm update a -g) to get this fix, not only the local dependency.
 __0.3.3__
 Error in documentation about structs.
 __0.3.2__